MihaMarkocic/cloudservices/AWS/transit_gateway/README.md

 # AWS Transit Gateway Example
-In this example a transit gateway is used to interconnect Virtual Private CLouds (VPCs) in the same region.
+In this example, a transit gateway is used to interconnect Virtual Private Clouds (VPCs) in the same region.
 Such configuration is also known as *a centralized router*.
 A transit gateway acts as a  regional virtual router for traffic between your VPCs and VPN connections.
 Such routing operates at layer 3, where packets are sent to the next-hop attachment based on their destination.

 ## Details
 This demo consists of two VPCs, both deployed in the same region (*eu-west-2*).
-Within each VPC, there are two subnets, to which custom route table and internet gateway is attached.
+Within each VPC, there are two subnets, to which custom route table and internet gateway are attached.
 Apart from default route allowing the traffic flowing between subnets in the same VPC, additional routes are configured allowing traffic to the internet through internet gateway and to other VPC through transit gateway.
 Each subnet consists of one webserver instance used to test the transit gateway connection between the VPCs/subnets.

-[*main.tf*](https://github.com/MihaMarkocic/cloudservices/blob/master/AWS/transit_gateway/main.tf) is the main Terraform file with defined region, provider, outputs and modules used to create transit gateway between VPCs.
+[*main.tf*](https://github.com/MihaMarkocic/cloudservices/blob/master/AWS/transit_gateway/main.tf) is the main Terraform file with the defined region, provider, outputs and modules used to create transit gateway between VPCs.
 Network infrastructure (creation of VPCs, subnets, route tables, internet gateways and routes) was done in the Network module.
-Compute module was used twice - reusing the file to create instance in two subnets of the defined VPC.
-Seperated in Transit module is the creation of transit gateway connecting both VPCs by attaching them to the transit gateway and setting the routes pointing in the direction of the other VPC.
+Compute module was used twice - reusing the file to create an instance in two subnets of the defined VPC.
+Separated in Transit module is the creation of transit gateway connecting both VPCs by attaching them to the transit gateway and setting the routes pointing in the direction of the other VPC.

 Modules subdirectory consist of: